Chief Scientist and SVP of Research

 Dally was previously at the Massachusetts Institute of Technology from 1986 to 1997, where he and his team built the J-Machine and M-Machine, experimental parallel computer systems that pioneered the separation of mechanism from programming models and demonstrated very low overhead synchronization and communication mechanisms.
 From 1983 to 1986, he was at the California Institute of Technology (Caltech), where he designed the MOSSIM Simulation Engine and the Torus Routing chip, which pioneered wormhole routing and virtual-channel flow control.

 Dally is a cofounder of Velio Communications and Stream Processors.
-He is a member of the National Academy of Engineering, a Fellow of the American Academy of Arts & Sciences, a Fellow of the IEEE and the ACM.
-He received the 2010 Eckert-Mauchly Award, considered the highest prize in computer architecture, as well as the 2004 IEEE Computer Society Seymour Cray Computer Engineering Award and the 2000 ACM Maurice Wilkes Award.
-He has published more than 200 papers, holds more than 75 issued patents and is the author of two textbooks, “Digital Systems Engineering” and “Principles and Practices of Interconnection Networks.”
+He is a member of the National Academy of Engineering, a fellow of the American Academy of Arts & Sciences, a fellow of the IEEE and the ACM.
+He received the 2015 Funai Achievement Award from the Information Processing Society of Japan, the 2010 Eckert-Mauchly Award, considered the highest prize in computer architecture, as well as the 2004 IEEE Computer Society Seymour Cray Computer Engineering Award and the 2000 ACM Maurice Wilkes Award.